SYLan2019/STGFMamba/README.md

     "setting": {
         "exp_name": "Name of the experiment.",
-        "dataset": "The dataset to be used, e.g., 'pems04'.", "model": "The model type to be used, e.g., 'SpoTMamba'.", "in_steps": "Number of input time steps to use in the model.", "out_steps": "Number of output time steps (predictions) the model should generate.", "train_ratio": "Percentage of data to be used for training (expressed as an integer out of 100).",
+        "dataset": "The dataset to be used, e.g., 'pems04'.", "model": "The model type to be used, e.g., 'STGFMamba'.", "in_steps": "Number of input time steps to use in the model.", "out_steps": "Number of output time steps (predictions) the model should generate.", "train_ratio": "Percentage of data to be used for training (expressed as an integer out of 100).",